What Is Mobile Marketing?

 19. About 60 percent of emails are opened on mobile (Campaign Monitor).

 Depending on the industry that is sending the emails, most of them are opened on mobile devices.

 20. 70 percent of consumers immediately delete emails that don't render well on a mobile device (Blue Hornet).

 Yet another reason to render your emails for mobile devices.

-Mobile Apps for Mobile Users
+Marketing Statistics for Mobile App Users

 To add another level of mobile user engagement, create an application.
-App use is growing among consumers and having a proprietary app can increqse leads, sales and engagement,
+App use is growing among consumers, and having a proprietary app can increase leads, sales, and engagement.

-24. 89% of mobile browsing time occurs in apps.
-(NetGain)
+24. 89 percent of mobile browsing time occurs in apps (NetGain).

-Only 11% occurs in mobile web browsers.
+Only 11 percent of mobile browsing occurs in mobile web browsers.